Learn Canoe Paddling Techniques

 Forward Stroke

 Now let’s talk about how to actually paddle.
 The most important stroke is the forward stroke, which you'll use most of the time.
 To do it, reach your paddle forward along the side of the canoe, dip the blade into the water, and pull it straight back toward your hip.
 Then lift the paddle out of the water and repeat.
 Keeping your strokes smooth and steady will help you move forward without getting tired too quickly.
+These basic canoe tips will make a big difference on your journey.

 Backward Stroke